eliasjunior/home-video-docs/README.md

     ```sh
     git clone https://github.com/eliasjunior/home-video-api.git
     ```

 2. Edit .env with your configuration

     ```properties
     SERVER_PROTOCOL=YOUR_MACHINE_IP_ADDRESS
     SERVER_HOST=http
     VIDEO_PATH=Absolute videos path
-    IMG_FOLDER_FALL_BACK= leave it blank if you don't want the app to read video/images from another folder folder
+    IMG_FOLDER_FALL_BACK= leave it blank if you don't want the app to read video/images from another folder
     ```

+3. More details of the configuration you can find in `src/config.js`

-3. Install NPM packages, run the command bellow.
+4. Install NPM packages, run the command bellow.
     ```sh
     npm install
     ```
-4. More details of the configuration you can find in `src/config.js`

-5. Folder structure must follow the structure bellow, images and subtitles at the same folder.
+5. The folder structure must follow the structure bellow, images and subtitles at the same folder.

     <a href="https://github.com/eliasjunior/home-video-docs/blob/main/images/folder.png">
             <img src="images/folder.png" alt="Logo"  width="300px" height="200px">